object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 installing them is that Pip and Python have slightly different definitions of what constitutes a package.
 A Python package, as we have just learned, is a folder containing (at least) a file called :file:`__init__.py`.
-For Pip, however, a package is everything that :file:`pyproject.toml` installs.
-In particular, this can include multiple Python packages.
-Indeed, :numref:`minimal-pyproject-toml` is sufficient to install any number of Python packages contained in subfolders of the folder containing :file:`pyproject.toml`.
+For Pip, however, a package is everything that :file:`pyproject.toml` installs, which could include any number of Python packages.

 Package dependencies
 ~~~~~~~~~~~~~~~~~~~~